 AAV Product Control and Flexibility

-Our GMP facilities are designed to meet global clinical and commercial regulatory standards, including our newly designed 2 x 2000L production facility.
-Leading-edge, in-house, manufacturing gives us full control of manufacturing quality; crucial at all stages of AAV gene therapy development.
+Our GMP facilities are designed to meet global clinical and commercial regulatory standards.
+Our leading-edge, in-house GMP manufacturing facility gives us full control of product supply and quality at all stages of AAV gene therapy development.
 Our in-house platform also provides the flexibility needed to support a wide range of preclinical, clinical and commercial needs.
-With facilities in both the United States and China, these plants are proven to increase product development speed, product purity, and yield.
+With facilities in the United States and GMP Manufacturing in China, our infrastructure is proven to increase product development speed, AAV yield, and product purity.